snigi-gupta/AttendingUniversityAtBuffalo/Computer Science Important Tips/README.md

 ## Link to the recorded webinar
 Here is the link to the recorded webinar.
 This webinar was held as an open-ended QnA.
 Questions were collect via GForm and then answered during the webinar.
 This webinar was held on 8th February 2021 for the Spring 2021 batch at 10:30 AM EST.</br>
+*Use your UB email id to view/download the recording*
 Link: https://buffalo.box.com/s/fign3m9yqriapt7es34zpny4ww6giqqw

 ### You can choose 5 courses but make sure to balance them well.
 UB will not charge you over 12 credits, which means you do not pay for the sixth course.